syncfusion-content/java-file-format-docs/java-file-formats/word-library/faq.md

 {% endtabs %}

-The following command shows how to refer the Syncfusion package which need to be used in your project as the dependency.
+The following command shows how to refer to the Syncfusion package, which needs to be used in your project as the dependency.

 {% tabs %}

 {% highlight Gradle %}